gnxrlyqf/modular/aladdin_lamp.md

 - [ ] Develop nginx image ourselves (in case galoha f subject (chfrha l youssef mn inception))
 - [X] connect front end logs to backend /api/logs if @king made it otherwise make it and connect them
 - [X] play with logs and install ELK to manage them and visualize stuff
-- [ ] Go back to the default inotify system for better CPU usage, or find a better concept than mounting a windows volume
-- [ ] when entering instead of pressing button, the drum goes the the 0, 0 position, it should not move

 - [X] verification email not working
 - [X] changing error output (like login and sign up)